 I enjoyed reading the answers — and here is what I would have said if asked:

-A good place to start would be with Ilan Stavans’s statement that Latin@ literature (including poetics) is about “the tension between double attachments to place, language, and identity.”
+A good place to start would be with Ilan Stavans’s statement that Latinx literature (including poetics) is about “the tension between double attachments to place, language, and identity.”
 I would add to that a double attachment to loss and dealing with loss: what do you lose in order to gain something?
 And what do you gain when you lose something?

 I loved encountering Alberto Rios and Gary Soto in college, and later discovering Sandra Cisneros and Ricardo Paul-Losa, and more recently Ada Limon and Eduardo C. Corral.
-I love these poets first as poets, not because they are Latin@.
+I love these poets first as poets, not because they are Latinx.
 At the same time, I can’t deny they resonate so much with me at least partly because of our shared background.

 And there you have it.